aesthetic-suite/framework/docs/theme.md

 }))(Component);
 ```

-> The theme style declaration can be accessed within a component via the `theme` prop.
+The theme style declaration and theme name can be accessed within the underlying component via the `theme` prop and `themeName` prop respectively.
+This functionality can be toggled with the `passThemeProp` and `passThemeNameProp` options.

 ## Activating Themes